mikependon/RepoDB/README.md

 RepoDb.Converter.ConversionType = ConversionType.Automatic;
 ```

 **Note:** The exception that is being thrown is dependent to what the underlying ADO.NET coercion exception.
+If the [Automatic](https://repodb.net/enumeration/conversiontype) conversion is used, the extracted value will always be evaluated and an additional conversion logic will be used (if needed).
+The conversion logic is through the AOT compilation of [System.Linq.Expression.Convert](https://docs.microsoft.com/en-us/dotnet/api/system.linq.expressions.expression.convert?view=netcore-3.1) and/or [System.Convert](https://docs.microsoft.com/en-us/dotnet/api/system.convert?view=netcore-3.1).

 ## Library Limitations